 U2U Relay UE: a UE that provides functionality to support connectivity between two U2U Remote UEs.

 U2U Remote UE: a UE that communicates with other UE(s) via a U2U Relay UE.

+UE-reader: a UE that providing A-IoT protocol terminations towards the A-IoT device, as defined in 16.x.

 Upstream: direction toward parent node in IAB-topology.